 During fiscal year 2015, the University entered into an agreement with ACC OP (College Park, WV) LLC to operate College Park, a multi-use facility including student housing, owned by WVU.
 The agreement met the definition of a service concession arrangement ("SCA") under the provisions of GASB Statement No. 60, "Accounting and Financial Reporting for Service Concession Arrangements."
-During fiscal year 2018 and 2017, an additional \$1.0 million and \$300,000, respectively, of capital asset improvements were added to the service concession arrangement.
-This increase was partially offset by amortization of the deferred SCA over the lease term of forty years to auxiliary enterprise revenue.
+This deferred inflow is being amortized over the lease term of forty years to auxiliary enterprise revenue.